 Only spending one day in a destination will always feel like a blur, but rest assured that Strasbourg isn’t too big to cover in a single day.
 With our Strasbourg travel itinerary, we will show you the very best of Strasbourg so that you can make the most of your short time seeing the city.
 During your visit, you’ll see not only the charming historic center of the city and Strasbourg’s scenic waterfront, but also bits and pieces of other interesting neighborhoods.

-However, before we get to our Strasbourg itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Strasbourg itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that ever-useful bit of advice covered, it’s time for us to cover what the best things to do in Strasbourg are and how to see and do each of them in just one day.

 In the city of Strasbourg there’s no other landmark that could possibly be as unmissable as the Cathedral of Notre-Dame.
 This Gothic masterpiece cuts a monumental figure thanks to its elaborate sandstone exterior.
 Found in the Strasbourg Old Town, the Cathedral was finished in 1439 after around 400 years of construction.
 Thanks to its lofty 142 meter tower, the Strasbourg Cathedral was the tallest building in the world from 1647 to 1874.